sap-linuxlab/ansible.playbooks_for_sap/deploy_scenarios/sap_s4hana_sandbox_syscopy/README.md

 A single-host system, as defined by SAP, consolidates all SAP Database and SAP ABAP Platform instances onto a single host.

 This configuration, often referred to as a Two-Tier Architecture, OneHost, or Central System, is ideal for development, testing, and demonstration purposes.

+Installation with restore of a System Copy using SAP HANA complete data backup, further extends the usefulness for iterative testing (such as migration preparation) activities.

 ## Supported Infrastructure Platforms